2025 PHRF Spring Racing- Results

 2. Coast Guard approved life jackets for each member of the crew.
 Inflatable life jackets will be permitted if they are worn on the outside of all clothing including foul weather gear.

-4. Sound Signaling Devise (whistle or horn).
+4. Sound Signaling device (whistle or horn)

 5. Paddle

-6. Bailing bucket or pump.
+6. Bailing bucket or pump

-Section 4 – BISF Season Championship
+Section 3 – BISF Season Championship

 The fleet will award a Season Championship yearly.
 It will be based on scores from a wide sampling of the year’s races and scored as described in the sailing instructions and approved at the annual meeting by the fleet members.